why-pengo/angular-sudoku2/README.md

 # TODO:

-- pen/pencil functionality
+- guesses highlight on matching
-- guesses
+- guesses clearing on match choice
 - local storage of game info
 - ???